Aaliahaly/BINF6970-Final/sql/README.md

 ## Notes

 The SQL files are hosted on Figshare because some files are too large to store directly in GitHub.

+The compressed SQL files must be unzipped before use.

 The SQL database is intended to support relational querying of the final harmonized TCGA LGG multi-omics data.